 In addition to these primary dwellings, the Anasazi also constructed kivas and earthen works.

 Kivas developed from pit houses, but were associated with religious and social gatherings rather than daily life.
-“Generally, they were large, round, covered buildings that lay partially underground.
-Some were rectangular, or horseshoe-shaped, and uncovered.”
-(Ferguson)
+They were large and round, and typically built partially underground.

 Kivas were built much like pit houses, though they tended to be almost entirely underground instead of partially above-ground.
 This was symbolic of the link between the living world and the ancestral underworld of the Puebloan peoples.
 In fact, "kiva" means "world below."